es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 exactly like in the section "Blink Lufa Example".
 Then you can write in the terminal your needed char for your specific function you want to use.
-You don't have to write a 'F' because it is automatically done in the python script, you use for your uploading (e.g. uploadMultiConfigS15.py).
 If you uploaded the s15 bitfile you can type "L" which should turn on 3 of the 4 FPGA-Leds.
 When you type 'l' they are turned off.
 By typing 'i' you should see the userlogic id.